danimaaz/Polymarket-Tracker/README.md

    - Then, we calculate what the Bullish and Bearish scores are using the following formula (note that the P(Reaching Target Price) is assumed to be the current price on Polymarket of BTC hitting the target price):
      <img width="508" alt="image" src="https://github.com/user-attachments/assets/e4fb6096-7bda-41e8-b38c-2a5bf6fa795c" />

-    - Afterwards, we calculate the overall sentiment score for a particular time-frame using the following formula:
+    - Afterwards, we calculate the overall sentiment score for a particular time frame using the following formula:
       <img width="445" alt="image" src="https://github.com/user-attachments/assets/da7da360-25b8-45f5-8d4a-f16a700c4316" />
     - Note that the default sentiment score starts at 50 because 50 is defined to be perfectly neutral in our gauge.
 A score of 1 is defined to be extremely bearish, while 100 is defined to be extremely Bullish.

 - **Arbitrage Opportunities**: This displays markets at the time of the latest refresh with mispriced markets.
 More specifically, if the price of the two outcomes (usually defined as Yes and No) is less than $1.
 Then, there is an arbitrage opportunity as users can buy both sides of the market and make a guaranteed profit.

 - **Token Movers**: This view ranks the various markets (also labeled as tokens) wth the largest price movements since the last refresh.

 - **Market Spreads**: This view shows the markets with the largest bid-ask spreads.
 Large bid-ask spreads are usually an indicator of illiquidity or extreme uncertainty.

 - **Closing Markets**: This view displays markets that are set to conclude soon due to their time sensitivity.

 The Python tools used to make this dashboard were:

 - **Matplotlib**: A common  tool that was used to create the Sentiment graph.

 - **Pandas**: Used on the back-end for data-processing as well as plotting the interactive tables seen on the dashboard.

  ## Documentation

- # 1 - SQL Table Documentation
+ ### 1 - SQL Table Documentation

-# polymarket_market_data_full
+#### polymarket_market_data_full

 |  Column Name      | Description   | Data Type  | Unique Key? |
 |:-------------:|:-------------:| :---------:| :---------:|